How to Size a Light Fixture For Every Room

 GlucksteinElements Allegra 6-light pendant, GlucksteinHome Blandford dining table, Mallory II armless dining chairs

-Before you shop, take a quick measurement from the floor or tabletop to your seated eye height.
-It’s a simple step that ensures your lamp looks, and functions, perfectly within the space.
+Before you shop, take a quick measurement from the floor or tabletop to your eye height when sitting.
+It only takes a minute and saves a lot of second-guessing on lighting size later.

 Lighting size tips GlucksteinElements Allegra sconce